 - voluntary work.

-Foreign nationals from outside the European Economic Area making certain applications to the Home Office have to apply for a biometric residence permit.
-This applies to both postal applications and applications made in person (known as ‘premium applications’).
 The biometric residence permit is a residence permit which holds a migrant's biographic details (name, date and place of birth) and biometric information (facial image and fingerprints), and shows their immigration status and entitlements while they remain in the UK.
-This also means that a UK visa will no longer be stamped in applicant's passport and all applicants will be issued one of the new Biometric visa cards instead.
-These cards look very similar to a (pink) UK driving license except they have a microchip on the back.
+This also means that a UK visa will no longer be stamped in the applicant's passport and all applicants will be issued one of the new Biometric visa cards instead.
+These cards look very similar to a (pink) UK driving license, except they have a microchip in the back.

-For application submitted overseas, the applicants have to provide their biometric enrolment at one of the Visa Facilitation Centres.
-Successful applicants will receive a 30 day' vignette sticker' in their passport instead of a vignette with the full grant of leave.
-This 30 day visa will be the date they indicated as their intended travel date in their visa application.
-Applicants will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
+Successful offshore applicants will receive a 30 day' vignette sticker' in their passport instead of a vignette with the full grant of leave.
+This 30-day visa will be the date they indicated as their intended travel date in their visa application.
+Applicants under Skilled worker visa will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
 The Post Office branch is linked to the postcode that they submitted in their visa application.
 The BRP card can then be used as proof of right to work, study and access public services in the UK.

-Applicants will have to pay £150 per year as a student or £200 per year for all other visa and immigration applications.
+Applicants will have to pay £470 per year as a student, or as a Youth Mobility Scheme or applicant who is under 18 years.
+For all other visa and immigration applications, they have to pay 624 per year.
 Dependants will usually need to pay the same amount as the main applicant.
 The exact amount they have to pay depends on how much leave they are granted.
 They can calculate how much they will have to pay before you apply.
 If the period of grant applied for is less than 6 months, then half of the yearly amount to be paid and if the period of grant applied for is more than 6 months, then whole year amount is to be paid.

 Visa application will not be granted if applicants do not pay the healthcare surcharge or application will be delayed if the right amount is not paid.

-Following persons are exempted to pay the IHS:
+Following persons are exempted from paying the IHS:

-- Dependant of a member of the UK's armed forces;
+- dependants of a member of the UK's armed forces

-- Dependant of a member of another country's forces who is exempt from immigration control; and
+- dependants of a member of another country's armed forces who is exempt from immigration control

-Service Fees (GBP) Manage your application £150 Postal- Full representation service £500 Premium- Minus representation service £650 Premium- Full Representative Service £1,000 Same day checking service £350 Document Verification Service £150 Telephone Consultation £100 per/hour Face to Face consultation £100 per/hour Form Filling Service £100 per application * For full description of the services, please refer to our 'Services' section on our website.
+Service Fees (GBP) Manage your application £150 Standard or Postal- Full representation service £600 Super Priority Service - Minus Representation £850 Super Priority Service- Full Representation £1,000 Document Verification Service £150 Telephone Consultation £100 per/hour Face to Face consultation £100 per/hour Form Filling Service £150 per application * For full description of the services, please refer to our 'Services' section on our website.